 School: Legacy (Broomfield, Colo.)

-What: The 24-year-old national record for longest field goal might be in jeopardy this season.
+What: The season-long watch for Smith to break the 24-year-old national record for the longest field goal ended last weekend in a 42-7 Class 5A playoff loss to FAB 50 No. 30 Mullen (Denver, Colo.).
 Smith opened the season by booting a 67-yarder against Mountain Range (Westminster, Colo.).

 Record: 68 yards, set in 1985 by Dirk Borgonone of Reno, Nev.

 Notable: Smith's 67-yarder bettered the state mark of 64 yards set in 2001.
-Smith, bound for Minnesota, has also kicked field goals of 52 and 51 yards this season and has converted on 10-of-12 attempts.
+Smith, bound for Minnesota, also kicked field goals of 52 and 51 yards this season.

 School: Russellville (Russellville, Ark.)

-Record: 22 -- shared by three players, including Jimmy Stevens of Heritage Hall (Oklahoma City, Okla.).
+Record: 22, shared by three players including current University of Oklahoma kicker Jimmy Stevens while at Heritage Hall (Oklahoma City, Okla.) in 2005.

-Notable: Hocker, a senior, tied the single-season state record of 16, set in 2001 by Kyle Magrini of Greenwood (Greenwood, Ark.).
-Hocker can break that mark Friday night in the final regular-season game.
+Notable: Hocker broke the state record of 16 set in 2001 by Kyle Magrini of Greenwood (Greenwood, Ark.).

 Position: Running Back